datalayer/datalayer/lab/keycloak/java/repo/README.md

 curl -i -H "Authorization: Bearer $MCUBAN_ACCESS_TOKEN" http://localhost:8080/api/private
 ```

-As mcuban doesn't have the `user` role, he cannot access this endpoint.
+As bfoo doesn't have the `user` role, he cannot access this endpoint.
 The endpoint return will be:
 ```
 HTTP/1.1 403
 {